shikokuchuo/nanonext/README.md

 socket library providing high-performance scalability protocols, implementing a cross-platform standard for messaging and communications.
-Serves as a concurrency framework for building distributed applications, utilising ‘Aio’ objects which return an unresolved value whilst its asynchronous operation is ongoing, automatically resolving to a final value once complete.
+Serves as a concurrency framework for building distributed applications, utilising ‘Aio’ objects which return an unresolved value whilst an asynchronous operation is ongoing, automatically resolving to a final value once complete.